Yosemite Valley Bridges

 The Yosemite Valley Bridges are eight bridges in the Yosemite Valley of Yosemite National Park, most of them spanning the Merced River.
 Five of them were built in 1928, with the remainder built between 1921 and 1933.
-The bridges feature a concrete structure faced with local stone, in an elliptical or three-centered arch configuration.
+The bridges feature a concrete structure faced with local stone, in an elliptical or three-centred arch configuration.
 They are notable for their uniform character and for their conformance to tenets of the National Park Service rustic style.
 Design work for the seven newer bridges was by George D. Whittle of the San Francisco District Office of the U.S. Bureau of Public Roads for the National Park Service.
 Concrete bridges were chosen at the urging of Thomas Chalmers Vint of the Park Service, in lieu of alternative designs for steel truss bridges, or suspension bridges suggested by the park superintendent.